 Grading (Continued)

-Expectations Exceeded Met Not Met
+Expectations Exceptional Met Not Met

 Presentation (Continued)

 Media You have included helpful examples of content from your proposal and presentation to the audience.
 You have used presentation software to organize them.
 You have included examples of content.
 You have organized them.
 You have not included examples of content or included ones that were inappropriate.

 Preparation All group members have practiced their parts of the presentation in advance.
 The presentation moves smoothly and quickly.
 Group members have practiced their parts in advance.
 Minor stumbles are infrequent.
 Group members have not practiced in advance.
 Group members are reading from scripts or slides.
 Negotiation of who is in charge happens during the presentation.
 Material is missing.

-Your grade for WP2 will be determined by how well you meet the above criteria.
+Your grade for WP3 will be determined by the criteria above.
+A "not met" cancels out one "exceptional."